DonnellyEarley/NotionCSVtoDatabase/README.md

 6. Enter your Notion API Key ("Internal Integration Secret") and the Notion Page ID into the `.env` file.
 7. Run `npm start` to run the program!

-## Premium
-Premium features are in the works for this program (e.g., a Google Sheets integration).
-Once they are, I will have them available for $20 on [Gumroad](https://gumroad.com) and [CodeCanyon](https://codecanyon.net).

 ## License
 MIT License for personal use.